-A student can only receive financial aid for a maximum of 1.5 times the total credit hours required for his or her degree program.
+A student can receive financial aid for a maximum of 1.5 times the total credit hours required for their degree program.
 For any major that requires 120 credit hours for graduation, this equals a maximum of 180 hours that can be attempted.
 For any majors requiring more than 120 hours, the maximum allowed will be calculated accordingly.
 Any hours attempted but not completed will count.

-- Transfer credit hours must be included in the maximum of 180. - Repeated courses, failed courses, and withdrawals will also count towards the maximum. - An appeal must be submitted by any student who has exceeded his or her maximum timeframe allowed due to transfer hours or change of major.
-Student Financial Services will review the credits attempted that apply towards the student's program of study in order to determine future financial aid eligibility.
+- Transfer credit hours must be included in the maximum of 180. - Repeated courses, failed courses, and withdrawals will also count towards the maximum. - An appeal must be submitted by any student who has exceeded their maximum timeframe allowed due to transfer hours or change of major.
+Student Financial Services will review the credits attempted that apply towards the student's program of study to determine future financial aid eligibility.
 An academic plan signed by the student's academic advisor will be required.